Green hyperbolic complexes on Lorentzian manifolds: Preliminaries

 Let $\bbK$ be a field of characteristic zero.
 (In the main part of this work $\bbK$ will be either the real numbers $\bbR$ or the complex numbers $\bbC$.)
 A {\it cochain complex} $V=((V^n)_{n\in\bbZ}^{}, (Q^n)_{n\in\bbZ}^{})$ consists of a $\bbZ$-graded $\bbK$-vector space, i.e.\ a collection of $\bbK$-vector spaces $V^n$ labeled by their degree $n \in \bbZ$, and a differential $Q=(Q^n)_{n\in\bbZ}^{}$, i.e.\ a collection of $\bbK$-linear maps $Q^n : V^n\to V^{n+1}$ that increase the degree by $1$ and satisfy $Q^{n+1}\, Q^n = 0$ for all $n\in\bbZ$.
 A {\it cochain map} $f=(f^n)_{n\in\bbZ}^{}: V \to W$ consists of a collection of $\bbK$-linear maps $f^n : V^n\to W^n$, $n \in \bbZ$, that is compatible with the differentials of $V$ and $W$, i.e.\ $Q_W^n\,f^n = f^{n+1}\,Q_V^n$, for all $n\in\bbZ$.
 The category of cochain complexes over $\bbK$ with cochain maps as morphisms is denoted by $\Ch_\bbK$. \sk

-$\Ch_\bbK$ is a closed symmetric monoidal category, whose tensor product, monoidal unit, symmetric braiding and internal hom are described below.
+The category $\Ch_\bbK$ is endowed with a closed symmetric monoidal structure, whose tensor product, monoidal unit, symmetric braiding and internal hom are described below.
 Given two cochain complexes $V,W\in\Ch_\bbK$, their tensor product $V\otimes W\in\Ch_\bbK$ consists of the graded vector space defined degree-wise for all $n\in\bbZ$ by

 for all $v\in V^q$ and $w\in W^{n-q}$.
 The monoidal unit $\bbK\in\Ch_\bbK$ is obtained regarding the ground field as a cochain complex concentrated in degree $0$ (whose differential necessarily vanishes).
 The symmetric braiding is given by the cochain isomorphisms $V\otimes W \overset{\cong}{\to} W\otimes V$, $v\otimes w \mapsto (-1)^{\vert v\vert \,\vert w\vert} \,w\otimes v$ determined by the Koszul sign rule, for all homogeneous $v\in V$ and $w\in W$ whose degree is denoted by $\vert v\vert,\vert w\vert \in\bbZ$.
 Furthermore, given two cochain complexes $V,W\in\Ch_\bbK$, their internal hom $[V,W]\in\Ch_\bbK$ consists of the graded vector space defined degree-wise for all $n\in\bbZ$ by